buddhist-uni/buddhist-uni.github.io/_content/canon/ud8.8.md

 year: 2008
 ---

-> For those who have one love, they have one suffering, for those who love nothing, they have no sorrow.
+> For those who have one love, they have one suffering.
+For those who love nothing, they have no sorrow.